The Evaluation of Failure of Plastic Pipes Used for Potable Water Transfer

 Potable water disinfection by chlorine or chlorine dioxide can negatively affect the longevity of plastic pipes.
 In this paper failure in the plastic pipes for potable water transfer and impact of failure and affects of oxidation or mechanical factors that cause or spread the failure of these pipes are investigated.

 The use of plastic pipe for fluid transfer began in 1940.
-Increasing use of these PE Pipe for transfer waterpipes, various test methods also to predict long-term resistance has spread further and gained importance.
+Increasing use of these pipes, various test methods also to predict long-term resistance has spread further and gained importance.
 The tests proposed by these methods were led to the identification of three types of failure in plastic pipe.

 • The first type of failure: tough failures affected by mechanical factors